u1and0/gpt-cli/doc/example.md

 # Summarize search results about quantum computing
 ddgr "quantum computing basics" --np --num=5 --json | gpt -s "Summarize these search results in a concise and understandable manner"

+# Also include search results in system prompts to create a simple FAQ chatbot
+gpt -s $( ddgr 'quantum computing basics' --np --num=5 --json ) "Summarize these search results in a concise and understandable manner"

 # Get technical explanations from search results
 ddgr "kubernetes pod networking" --np --num=3 --json | gpt -s "Explain these technical concepts for a beginner"

+# Also include search results in system prompts to create a technical lecturer
+gpt -s "$( ddgr 'kubernetes pod networking' --np --num=3 --json )" "Explain these technical concepts for a beginner"
 ```

 ### Web Browsing with w3m